 Due to the different diets and lifestyles of the mother, babies are prone to more hormonal dysfunctions.
 One such most prevalent condition is thyroid hormone dysfunction.
 Like other hormonal issues, it is best to treat this problem at earlier stages only.

 Ghee can be made out of cow’s milk or buffalo’s milk.
-The advantages of cow’s milk are high as compared to that of a buffalo’s milk to the babies.
+The advantages of cow’s milk are high as compared to that of buffalo’s milk for babies.
 Hence, you can go for collecting the milk solids of cow’s milk.
 You can then churn this mixture to get butter and buttermilk.
 Giving butter to your baby is not a good option as it contains milk solids and is raw.

-|Six months||½ teaspoon||2|
+|Six Months||½ teaspoon||2|

-|Eight months||¾ to 1 teaspoon||2|
+|Eight Months||¾ to 1 teaspoon||2|

-|Ten months||1 to 1 ¼ teaspoon||3|
+|Ten Months||1 to 1 ¼ teaspoon||3|

-|1 year onwards||1 to 1 ½ teaspoon||3|
+|1 Year Onwards||1 to 1 ½ teaspoon||3|

-|2 years onwards||1 ½ to 2 teaspoon||3|
+|2 Years Onwards||1 ½ to 2 teaspoon||3|

-You know the multiple benefits of this exquisite food for your babies.
 What you may not have realized until now is its power to keep your baby healthy and fit throughout the growing years.
 Whether it is skin, digestion, hormones, or any other possible things, ghee never fails to deliver its best to your baby.

 Yes, it can it is in fact a part of every Indian household for this purpose.
 It contains DHA which aids brain development.
 It is loaded with many nutrients as well.